ntop/nDPI/tests/dga/README.md

 ```

 If your modifications decreases baseline performances, test will fails.
-If not (well done), test pass and you must update the baseline metrics with your obtained ones.
+If not (well done), test passed and you must update the baseline metrics with your obtained ones.